 This section deals with those aspects of tall oil soap that impact black liquor evaporators.
-For a broader understanding of tall oil and tall oil soap, its origins, its chemistry and physical characteristics, and its management and recovery in kraft pulp mills, please refer to the publications by Drew and Propst [1], and the more recent publications by Foran [2-5], McSweeney [6], Huibers [7], Norlin [8], Laxen [9], and Aro [10].
+For a broader understanding of tall oil and tall oil soap, its origins, its chemistry and physical characteristics, and its management and recovery in kraft pulp mills, please refer to the publication by Drew and Propst [1] and the more recent publications by Foran [2, 3, 4].

-6.1.1 Soap Quantities and Characteristics
+4.1.1 Soap Quantities and Characteristics

 Tall oil is a natural product of pines and other softwoods.
-Tall oil is composed of resin acids, fatty acids and phytosterols, and is in the form of tall oil only after the acidulation of the separated sulfate soap using sulfuric acid.
 The amount and composition differs with wood species and geographic region.
-The values in Table 6.1 illustrate the tall oil content of different North American wood species.
+The values in Table 1 illustrate the tall oil content of different North American wood species.